lukkiddd/lukkiddd.github.io/_notes/Public/A Live Comparison of Methods for Personalized Article Recommendation at Forbes.md

 ### Result

-Increase in CTR of 37% (Hybrid with Wiki vs popular)
+Increase in CTR of 37% (Hybrid with Wiki vs. popular)

 ---